sculptor/sculptor.github.io/documentation/development-environment.md

 </activeProfiles>
 ~~~

+The repository IDs listed in the <mirrorOf> tag have to match the repository IDs used in the Maven POM of the Maven (aggregator) project  `sculptor-eclipse`.
+{: .alert .alert-error }

 Usage of the local p2 repository mirror can be (temporarily) turned-off by disabling the coresponding Maven profile via the commandline option `-P!p2-mirror`.
 {: .alert .alert-info }